thousandbrainsproject/tbp.monty/rfcs/0000_RL_models.md

 **Models** are stored as graphs, where the vertices are states and the edges are transition actions.

 **State** (s) - this is a code/key as a concatenation of context
     What can be included in the state code:
     ⦁ Sensory cues of scene objects.
-    These can include images, sounds, smells, kinesthetics, symbols, etc.
+    These can include images, sounds, smells, kinesthetics, etc.
     The scene code is formed as a concatenation of the codes of the sensory components included in the scene.
     ⦁ Spatial code (scenes / locations / coordinates / distances).
     For testing, coordinates / distances can be taken from an external environment emulator, such as MuJoCo.
 Use a primitive scenegraph based on scene object relationships (left_of / right_of / above / below / inside / overlaps).
     ⦁ Temporal/ordinal context (e.g., recent k steps).
     For testing, use a sequence of recent states and actions.
     ⦁ Internal state: goal, motivation.
     The goal is the desired state as an object of sensory input, a target image, a vocal description of what to do.
     Motivation is a personal, subjective factor that can be defined as a novelty factor.
     The weight of the components is flexibly modulated.
     Each context component has its own encoding implementation.
 For testing, existing neural network implementations can be used.
     For the project, a transition to Monty Cortical Messaging Protocol, State class, SDR or similar will be necessary.

 **Action** (a) - An action from a given state that transitions the agent to another state.
 For example, an action in an external environment emulator format (MuJoCo and similar).